 Information About Social Security's Hearings and Appeals Process

 The Social Security Administration's (SSA) administrative appeals operation is one of the largest administrative judicial systems in the world.
 SSA issues more than half a million hearing and appeal dispositions each year.
 Under the Office of Hearings Operations (OHO), administrative law judges (ALJ) conduct hearings and issue decisions.
-Within the Office of Analytics, Review, and Oversight (OARO), the Appeals Council considers appeals from hearing decisions, and acts as the final level of administrative review for the agency.
+Within the Office of Analytics, Review, and Oversight (OARO), the Appeals Council considers appeals from hearing decisions and acts as the final level of administrative review for the agency.

 Choose below to obtain detailed information about the: